Fit And FINE: Cassie Reveals 60 Pound Postpartum Weight Loss Transformation [Before & After]

 @almosthome She worked hard, was patient and stayed consistent.
 Post Partum is very difficult with time, energy, hormone levels… etc but super proud of how @cassie handled adversity and worked towards a goal and achieved it.
 Link in the bio for her Blog and workout program. ❤️❤️

-At 33, Cassie admits she’s had some health related issues with thyroiditis, so she adjusted her diet to not trigger those symptoms.
+At 33, Cassie admits she’s had some health-related issues with thyroiditis, so she adjusted her diet to not trigger those symptoms.
 Watching her diet closely and getting physically active seemed to be a huge factor in her transformation although it was happening “slowly” in her eyes.

 After that 3 month period and a few more bloodwork sessions my thyroid finally regulated.
 From the beginning of learning about my thyroid issue I went up and down with working out.
 It was discouraging.
 Once I started to become more consistent, I started to see and feel the results very slowly but it was happening.
 I know a lot of people think, well she’s married to a personal trainer, it shouldn’t be hard for her or she should be in shape she has no excuse, but I was unhappy with myself.
 Shit happens, I’m human.